-Students share a room which has a divider for photographs and posters, and consists of a bed, a cupboard, study area providing a comfortable relaxation and working area.
+Students share a room that has a divider for photographs and posters and consists of a bed, a cupboard, study area providing a comfortable relaxation and working area.
 Ablution facilities include separate showers for students wishing to have complete privacy.
-Every hostel has a recreation room with TV and intertainment facilities.
+Every hostel has a recreation room with TV and entertainment facilities.
 The Boarding house provides an opportunity for students to socialise and to get to know fellow students from different countries and backgrounds.
 We encourage interaction between Hostels and allow for intellectual and cultural growth.

-The atmosphere is warm, inviting and nurturing and the Hostels are encouraged to show nitiative in holding fundraising weekends and events that build team spirit and camaraderie.
-The boarding houses are single sex, each offering accommodation for 50 students and are supervised by a caring Resident Houseparent, two resident and at least two visiting tutors.
-The senior houses are grouped around a water feature which supports an ecological system that is both attractive and restful.
+The atmosphere is warm, inviting and nurturing and the Hostels are encouraged to show initiative in holding fundraising weekends and events that build team spirit and camaraderie.
+The boarding houses are single-sex, each offering accommodation for 50 students and are supervised by a caring Resident Houseparent, two residents and at least two visiting tutors.
+The senior houses are grouped around a water feature that supports an ecological system that is both attractive and restful.
 The hostel names represent the wildlife of Africa.
 Hostel life is a once-in-a-lifetime experience, where friendships are made that last a lifetime.